 VI.
 Refund of Tuition and Fees

-Students who have not received an automatic refund based on withdrawal date may be eligible for a refund of tuition and/or fees pursuant to the Tuition Refund Policy and Procedures (www.frederick.edu/tuition-policy).
+Students who have not received an automatic refund based on withdrawal date may be eligible for a refund of tuition and/or fees pursuant to the Tuition and Fees Policy and Procedures.

 VII.
 Request Procedures for Reenrollment